Mount Rainier: Subsidiary peaks

 The broad top of Mount Rainier contains three named summits.
 The highest of these named summits is known as the Columbia Crest.
-The second highest summit is Point Success, 14158 ft, at the southern edge of the summit plateau, atop the ridge known as Success Cleaver.
+The second-highest summit is Point Success, 14158 ft, at the southern edge of the summit plateau, atop the ridge known as Success Cleaver.
 It has a topographic prominence of about 138 ft, so it is not considered a separate peak.
 The lowest of the three summits is Liberty Cap, 14112 ft, at the northwestern edge, which overlooks Liberty Ridge, the Sunset Amphitheater, and the dramatic Willis Wall.

 High on the eastern flank of Mount Rainier is a peak known as Little Tahoma Peak, 11138 ft, an eroded remnant of the earlier, much higher, Mount Rainier.
-It has a prominence of 858 ft, and it is almost never climbed in direct conjunction with Columbia Crest, so it is usually considered a separate peak.
-If considered separately from Mount Rainier, Little Tahoma Peak would be the third highest mountain peak in Washington.
+It has a prominence of 858 ft, and it is rarely climbed in direct conjunction with Columbia Crest, so it is usually considered a separate peak.
+If considered separately from Mount Rainier, Little Tahoma Peak would be the third-highest mountain peak in Washington.

 Height of the mountain

+Mount Rainier was one of five historical icecap summits in the lower 48 states, meaning that its elevation has changed as a result of glacial melting due to climate change.

-The National Park Service and United States Geological Survey cite Mount Rainier's elevation at the Columbia Crest as 14410 ft.
-This value was taken in 1956, but was added to the National Geodetic Vertical Datum of 1929.
-Another commonly accepted measurement of the mountain is 14411 ft which comes from the National Geodetic Vertical Datum of 1988.
+The National Park Service and United States Geological Survey cite Mount Rainier's summit as the Columbia Crest icecap at 14410 ft; this value was determined in 1956, referenced to the National Geodetic Vertical Datum of 1929 (NGVD29).

+In 1999, the mountain summit was surveyed at 14411 ft, also in the NGVD29.
+(Note: The 1999 survey was based on the North American Vertical Datum of 1988, but the result was converted to NGVD29 by the original authors for comparison to previous values.)

+In the 2020s, Eric Gilbertson and other surveyors found that the Columbia Crest had melted down so that it was no longer the highest point on the mountain after around 2014.
+According to Gilbertson's research, the current summit of the mountain is a point of bare rock on the southwest crater rim at 14,399.6 ft +/- 3 cm.
+This figure also uses the NGVD29 datum.
+Mount Rainier National Park geologists expressed concerns over the methods used in the study and requested the data for evaluation, though they recorded similar glacial thinning.
+An official measurement taken in 2010 saw little to no change from the official value.